thatguy11325/pokerl/content/docs/chapter-3/metrics/index.md

 {{< figure
   src="assets/pokecenter.png"
   caption="An example metric.
-With this plot, We could track how often the agents were using the Pokecenter." class="ma0 w-75"
+With this plot, we could track how often the agents were using the Pokecenter." class="ma0 w-75"
 >}}